cpeytier/OIC_Process_Labs/Lab1.md

 -   Spot a *GetCountry* integration.
-If it is already there (likely, if you work on a shared instance), *you can skip the rest of this paragraph* and go directly to "Make the integration known to your process".
+If it is already there (likely, if you work on a shared instance), *you can skip the rest of this paragraph* and go directly to "STEP 7: Make the integration known to your Process Application".

 -   This integration is very simple and essentially accepting a REST request (with no parameters) and returning an array of Country values: Albania,